A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Methods

+\item \textbf{OvO Strategy:} In the OvO approach, the classifier trains $N \times (N-1)/2$ binary models, one for each pair of classes.
+Each model learns to distinguish between only two specific classes, ignoring all other classes during training. \end{itemize}

-In machine learning, dividing the dataset into training and testing subsets is crucial for evaluating model performance.
-In our ablation study, we use three train-evaluate techniques: Split 80:20, patient-wise 5-folds (not sample-wise), and Leave-one-patient-out (LOPO) \cite{hastie2009elements}.
-By doing this, we ensure that the model is evaluated on its ability to perform on new patients not seen during training.
+In machine learning, dividing the data set into training and testing subsets is crucial to evaluate the performance of the model.
+In our ablation study, we use three train-evaluate techniques: Split 80:20, 5-fold patient-wise (not sample-wise) and Leave-one-patient-out (LOPO) \cite{hastie2009elements}.
+In doing this, we ensure that the model is evaluated on its ability to perform on new patients not seen during training.

-To assess the performance of the machine learning models for predicting Depression, Anxiety, and stress (DAS) levels, we employ two key evaluation metrics: Receiver Operating Characteristic (ROC) AUC (Area Under the Curve) and Precision-Recall (PR) AUC.
+To assess the performance of machine learning models to predict depression, anxiety, and stress (DAS) levels, we employ two key evaluation metrics: Receiver Operating Characteristic (ROC) AUC (Area Under the Curve) and Precision-Recall (PR) AUC.
 These metrics provide a comprehensive assessment of the model's discriminative ability and its performance in handling class imbalances.

-\subsection{Explainable AI}
+\subsubsection{Explainable AI}

-In healthcare applications, understanding the reasoning behind a model's predictions for DAS levels is crucial for building trust and confidence in its outputs.
-This empowers healthcare professionals and researchers to make informed decisions based on the predicted DAS levels and the underlying factors influencing those predictions.
-In this study, we leverage SHAP (Shapley Additive Explanations) to achieve interpretability and gain insights into the model's decision-making process for DAS prediction \cite{lundberg2017unified}.
+In healthcare applications, understanding the reasoning behind a model's predictions for DAS levels is crucial to building trust and confidence in its outputs.
+This empowers healthcare professionals and researchers to make informed decisions based on the predicted levels of DAS and the underlying factors that influence these predictions.
+In this study, we used SHAP (Shapley Additive Explanations) to achieve interpretability and gain insight into the model decision-making process for the prediction of DAS \cite{lundberg2017unified}.
 SHAP assigns an attribution value (SHAP value) to each feature for a given DAS prediction.
-High positive SHAP values indicate that the feature has a strong positive influence on the predicted DAS level (potentially indicating a higher likelihood of depression, anxiety, or stress).
-Conversely, low negative SHAP values signify a negative influence (indicating a lower likelihood).
+High positive SHAP values indicate that the feature has a strong positive influence on the predicted DAS level (which could indicate a higher probability of depression, anxiety, or stress).
+In contrast, low negative SHAP values signify a negative influence (indicating a lower likelihood).
 This interpretability allows us to answer several key questions: